j-karn/citibike_NY/README.md

 # citibike_NY

 This <a href="https://www.youtube.com/watch?v=gDD-GttqAjU&list=PLPQFqkp_HvOBzx61F3SY5zNXN0TYMoT9g&t=40s">challenge</a> was found on Couch2Coders YouTube channel using citybike_trips public data in Bigquery.
-It is splitted into three parts.
+It is splitted into three parts before pulling everything together using CTE.

 <b>Part 1:</b>
 <ul>